 For example, my routine goes something like this:

-- Close down the house (while my cat Fanta begs loudly for food)
+- Close down the house (while my cat begs loudly for food)

-- Put on the next episode of an oh-so-relaxing murder podcast
+- Put on the next episode of a relaxing podcast

 - Check tomorrow’s weather and lay out clothes